fanyingfx/lute-v3-fanyingfx/README.md

-This is modified version of lute, it supports Chinese, accurately, it's Mandarin.
+This is modified version of [Lute](https://github.com/jzohrab/lute-v3), it supports Chinese, accurately, it's Mandarin.

 ## Installation and Upgrade